 EAA 2019 Symposium

 CSEAR aims to engage with the EAA as much as possible.
-The recent symposium and following presentations - were overall - very well received.
+The recent symposium and following presentations were overall very well received.
 Strong capital markets and qualitative research presented.
 Many of the CSEAR members did a very good job with their presentations.
 Next year, the events will be held in Bucharest and provides a good opportunity for our CSEAR community.

 Roles in the EAA: